SharathPROG/Matplotlib/README.md

 ![](images/excel.png)

-As you can see, csv contains columns year, state, state-po (state's abbrievation), state_fips, state_cen, state_ic, office, candidate, party, writein, candidatevotes, total votes, version and notes.
+As you can see, the csv contains columns for year, state, state-po (state's abbrievation), state_fips, state_cen, state_ic, office, candidate, party, writein, candidatevotes, total votes, version and notes.
 The documentation for these variables can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX).
 For this tutorial, we are particularly interested in the variables year, state, party, candidatevotes and totalvotes and the data visuals we can create with these variables.
 You can download the csv directly from this repository in the data folder.

 ### Tutorial

 Let's first import the csv file with the data.
 Remember, we are using Google Colab for this tutorial.
-After running this in colab, you will need to open up your file from your computer.
+After running this in colab, you will need to open up the file downloaded from this repo to your computer to load into Google Colab.

 ```
 from google.colab import files
 uploaded = files.upload()
 ```

 First, we need to create our default pandas dataframe from the csv file.
-We're going to use this dataframe to build all of our narrowed down versions for our future visualizations.
+We're going to use this dataframe to build subset dataframes for our future visualizations.
 To do this, we use the following code to set the variable "df" for dataframe equal to the csv file reader.
 This dataset is very large, so we can use .head() to print the first few items and .tail() to print the last few items:

 ```
 df = pd.read_csv("1976-2016-president.csv")